Git Usage#

 Provided you never commit any change to your local main branch, this should always be a simple fast forward merge without any conflicts.
 You can then deal with merging the upstream changes from your local main branch into your local branches (and you can do that offline).

-If you have your repository hosted online (e.g. at GitLab), then push the updated main branch there:
+If you have your repository hosted online (e.g. at OpenBeagle), then push the updated main branch there:

 git push origin main

-If you think you changes are worth including in the main BeagleBoard distribution, then file an (enhancement) bug on our bug tracker, and include a link to your updated branch (i.e. your branch on GitLab, or another public Git server).
+If you think you changes are worth including in the main BeagleBoard Docs distribution, then file a report on our issue tracker, and include a link to your updated branch (i.e. your branch on OpenBeagle, or another public git server).
 You could also attach a patch to the bug.
-If the changes are accepted, one of the BeagleBoard developers will have to check this code into our main repository.
+If the changes are accepted, one of the BeagleBoard Docs developers will have to check this code into our main repository.

-On GitLab itself, you can inform keepers of the main branch of your changes by sending a ‘pull request’ from the main page of your branch.
-Once the file has been committed to the main branch, you may want to delete your now redundant bug fix branch on GitLab.
+On OpenBeagle itself, you can inform keepers of the main branch of your changes by sending a ‘merge request’ from the page of your branch.

 git rebase upstream/main

-Hopefully the only changes between your branch and the official repository’s main branch are trivial and git will handle everything automatically.
+Hopefully, the only changes between your branch and the official repository’s main branch are trivial and git will handle everything automatically.
 If not, you would have to deal with the clashes manually.
-If this works, you can update the pull request by replacing the existing (pre-rebase) branch:
+If this works, you can update the merge request by replacing the existing (pre-rebase) branch:

 git rebase --abort